Karen and Steve Chubon

 After seeing firsthand the direct impact the HCRC has on cancer patients and their families, Karen and Steve made a significant contribution to the HCRC, naming the Nurse Navigator Office in the HCRC in honor of her mother.
 The Nurse Navigator program provides patients with a nurse to guide them through their cancer journey, offering emotional support in addition to medical assistance.
 Karen witnessed how this program positively impacted people coming to the HCRC.

-The resources that the HCRC provides, including the Nurse Navigator and a registered dietician, are what make the HCRC so unique.
-But what keeps Karen coming back week after week are the family of staff and the grateful patients.
+The resources that the HCRC provides, including the Nurse Navigator and our bilingual Lay Patient Navigators, are what make the HCRC so unique.

 “The people that are coming in are looking for knowledge and want to help themselves,” Karen said.
 “I’m happier when I leave than when I come in.
 As hard as this is, it’s a very positive place.”